yehia67/documentation/getting-started/0.1/introduction/what-is-the-tangle.md

 # What is the Tangle?

-**When you create a bundle, you must reference it to two existing transactions in the network.
-When a node receives your transactions, it attach them to these existing ones.
-The attachments among all the transactions form a data structure that's called the Tangle.**
+**Before you send a bundle to a node, you ask it to select two existing tail transactions from its ledger.
+Then, when you attach your transactions to those ones, they become a part of the data structure that's called the Tangle.
+The Tangle is the history of IOTA transactions that's stored by all nodes on the same IOTA network.**

-This model forms a type of [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG), in which each transaction represents a vertex.
+This Tangle is a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG), in which each transaction represents a vertex (a numbered box).

 ![A directed acyclic graph](../images/dag.png)